Losing a tooth to an accident or oral health issue can be traumatic. Left untreated, tooth loss can also lead to health issues.

 Dental implants can replace missing teeth with a secure, lifelike restoration.
 Dr. Khaled Eldin and Dr. Mouner Amer place and restore implants, which consists of attaching a custom-made crown, bridge, or denture.
 Your dental implants will give your smile a strong foundation so you can speak and smile with confidence again.
 Drs.
 Eldin and Amer are very meticulous about treatment planning.
 They will choose the right type of implants for your needs, and work closely with our dental lab to ensure completely natural-looking results.
-To find out if you are a candidate for dental implants at our practice in Neptune, Saddle Brook, and Old Bridge, NJ, please contact us today.
+To find out if you are a candidate for dental implants at our practices in New Jersey, please contact us today.

 Dental implants are small titanium posts that are designed to replace your tooth roots and support a restoration.
 If you are missing only one tooth, your dentist can place a single implant, topped with a dental crown.
 In most cases, he can support a dental bridge with two or more posts.
 Full dentures will require four or more implants per arch.
 If you have suffered bone recession, or if you are going to receive a larger restoration, Dr. Eldin or Dr. Amer may recommend mini dental implants.
 Our dentists will always place the minimal number of posts while still providing full support for your restoration.